-In providing collection services, the Fiscal Service (including its depositaries and agents) may process both financial data and agency program data.
-The Fiscal Service retains financial data in electronic data format (summary and transaction-level detail) consistent with its mission to provide collection and cash management services.
-For instance, this electronic data includes voucher data and information needed for Fiscal Service Government-wide Accounting purposes, such as Treasury Account Symbols and Agency Location Codes.
-Agency program data refers to all electronic data processed by the Fiscal Service when providing collection services on behalf of a Federal agency for that agency’s benefit.
-As an example, agency program data includes information from agency forms that the Fiscal Service may host or process on an agency’s behalf when performing the collection service.
-A Federal agency typically requires access to all of its agency program data that the Fiscal Service may have, as well as access to at least some financial data.
+In providing collection services, Fiscal Service (including its depositaries and agents) may process both financial data and agency program data.
+Fiscal Service retains financial data in electronic data format (summary and transaction-level detail) consistent with its mission to provide collection and cash management services.
+For instance, this electronic data includes voucher data and information needed for Fiscal Service government-wide accounting purposes, such as Treasury Account Symbols and ALCs.
+Agency program data refers to all electronic data processed by Fiscal Service when providing collection services on behalf of a federal agency for that agency’s benefit.
+As an example, agency program data includes information from agency forms that Fiscal Service may process on an agency’s behalf when performing the collection service.
+A federal agency typically requires access to all of its agency program data that Fiscal Service may have, as well as access to at least some financial data.

-The Fiscal Service does not necessarily retain or provide access to financial data and agency program data in each and every Fiscal Service system that processes that data.
-Except to the extent that it is legally precluded from doing so, the Fiscal Service may elect to consolidate data or access to data into a smaller number of systems, rather than maintain copies of some data or provide access in multiple systems.
+Fiscal Service does not necessarily retain or provide access to financial data and agency program data in each and every Fiscal Service system that processes that data.
+Except to the extent that it is legally precluded from doing so, Fiscal Service may elect to consolidate data into, or limit access to data by agencies to, a smaller number of systems, rather than maintain copies of data or provide access in multiple systems.

 Section 1565—Security Controls

-The design, structure, implementation, and oversight of security controls for collection services provided by the Fiscal Service (including its depositaries and agents) is the responsibility of the Fiscal Service.
+The design, structure, implementation, and oversight of security controls for collection services provided by Fiscal Service (including its depositaries and agents) is the responsibility of Fiscal Service.

-At a Federal agency’s request, the Fiscal Service makes available certain documentation of these security controls, including copies of its security certification and accreditation documentation as well as third-party review and audit documents.
+At a federal agency’s request, Fiscal Service makes available certain documentation pertaining to these security controls, including copies of security certification and accreditation documentation, as well as third-party review and audit documents.

-The amount of documentation that the Fiscal Service makes available to Federal agencies generally is limited to a standard package of documents.
-Furthermore, the Fiscal Service may place limits on the distribution of sensitive security documentation—including a limitation to on-site review at the Fiscal Service—and may provide only edited or summary versions.
+The amount of documentation that Fiscal Service makes available to federal agencies is generally limited to a standard package of documents.
+Furthermore, Fiscal Service may place limits on the distribution of sensitive security documentation, including a limitation to on-site reviews at Fiscal Service.
+At its discretion, Fiscal Service may provide only edited or summary versions of this documentation.

-The Fiscal Service may require that particular property (hardware, software, communications lines, etc.) be used for collection services, and used exclusively for that purpose even if paid for by the Federal agency.
+Fiscal Service may require that particular property (hardware, software, communication lines, etc.) be used for collection services, and used exclusively for that purpose, even if paid for by the federal agency.

-The Fiscal Service may provide property to a Federal agency free of charge, on a cost-reimbursable basis, or may require the agency to acquire the property on its own.
+Fiscal Service may provide property to a federal agency free of charge, on a cost-reimbursable basis, or may require the agency to acquire the property on its own.

 Section 1575—No Warranty

-The Fiscal Service strives to provide financial services that meet or exceed commercial best practices, but it does not provide any warranties or guaranties to Federal agencies it services, including any warranties of merchantability or fitness for a particular purpose.
-Consequently, neither the Fiscal Service nor its depositaries or agents will pay a penalty to a Federal agency for failing to meet specific uptime or other service level metrics.
+Fiscal Service strives to provide financial services that meet or exceed commercial best practices, but it does not provide any warranties or guaranties to federal agencies it services, including any warranties of merchantability or fitness for a particular purpose.
+Consequently, neither Fiscal Service nor its depositaries nor agents will pay a penalty to a federal agency for failing to meet specific uptime or other service level metrics.